Skip to Content

 • Use dustless chalk when possible for increased safety.

 And when we leave behind the residue after using.
-Since rainwater will rinse away these residues towards our sewages and straight into local streams and rivers altering water quality and harming aquatic organisms.
-This is how it affects our environment.
+Since rainwater will rinse away these residues from our sewages and straight into local streams and rivers, altering water quality and harming aquatic organisms, this is how it affects our environment.

 There’s no problem in using chalk since it’s already part of our lives, but the important thing is using it responsibly.